dmdevgo/Premo/README.md

 Navigation commands can be one such event.
 The Child PM sends a message and then the Parent PM can intercept this message and push the next Child PM into the Stack Navigator.

 This way of navigation has several advantages:
-- Relieves the Child PM from the responsibility of what transition to make transitions and allow the parents to decide.
+- Relieves the Child PM from the responsibility of what transition to make and allow the parents to decide.
 - Simplifies nested navigation when an event occurs deep in the hierarchy.

 ## Installation